top

 Because most expectant parents today — nine out of ten — choose to have an open adoption, American Adoptions (and many other agencies) require prospective adoptive families to be open to the kind of communication most of these prospective birth parents are looking for.
 This includes contact like:

-• The exchange of email addresses and phone numbers for direct contact
+• Exchange of email addresses and phone numbers for direct communication before and after placement

 • An in-person meeting within the first five years of placement